19 Perennial Plants For Florida Garden Spaces

 Keep in mind, though, that you shouldn’t plant Cuban gold duranta as a hedge.
 Instead, use it as an accent plant in other parts of your garden.
 You should plant Cuban gold duranta in well-drained soil, and you should give this plant as much sun as possible.
 This helps enhance the color of the foliage.

-Dianella Var Flax Lily
+Dianella Flax Lily

 Dianella tasmanica Variegata